Jasonblalack/zyngapoker/Mac-OS-X.md

-The installation process on Windows includes the installation of:
+The installation process on Mac OS X includes the installation of:

 1. XCode
 2. Python3